All Products

 1. Use VNC to connect to the instance.

-For more information, see Connect to an instance by using VNC.
+For more information, see Log in to a Linux instance using password authentication.

-1. Run the following command to open the /etc/sysctl.conf file:
+1. Run the following command to open the /etc/sysctl.conf file.

 vi /etc/sysctl.conf